PhilippeMarcMeyer/simpleTable/README.md

 Philippe MEYER

-Issues to correct :

-- Delete all rows and you only create one new row, each subsequent new one replacing the other

-- Click outside a row : produces an error

 Features to develop :

 - Search field

-- Correctly typed input fields (ie number, date ...)
+- Correctly typed input fields (number) . date is done

 - Controls on the input values